 Even though glass lenses are not as widely used anymore, glass lenses still hold a couple of benefits.
-To this day there have been no other materials that have been able to match glass lenses when it comes to clarity, scratch resistance, and ability to withstand extreme temperatures.
+To this day there have been no other materials that have been able to match glass lenses when it comes to clarity, scratch-resistance, and ability to withstand extreme temperatures.
 Let’s take a look at each of those in detail:

 - Clarity – There is no lens material that can beat glass lenses in clarity.
-Anyone who has used a polarized pair of sunglasses that are glass lenses understand the difference in optics between a glass and plastic lenses.
+Anyone who has used a polarized pair of sunglasses that are glass lenses understands the difference in optics between a glass and plastic lenses.
 Looking out of glass lenses look much more clear than plastic lenses.

 - Scratch Resistance – Glass lenses still offer far superior scratch resistance than any other lens out there.
-Anyone who is in a dusty environment is always advised to get glass lenses due to the scratch resistant feature alone.
+Anyone who is in a dusty environment is always advised to get glass lenses due to the scratch-resistant feature alone.

-- Extreme Temperatures – If plastic lenses are kept in extreme temperatures like heat the coatings could potentially get micro cracks in it or the coatings could separate from the lenses.
+- Extreme Temperatures – If plastic lenses are kept in extreme temperatures like heat the coatings could potentially get micro-cracks in it or the coatings could separate from the lenses.
 This is something that does not happen with glass lenses.

 - Thinner – Believe it or not glass lenses are thinner than plastic lenses.
 The reason why you might not notice is due to the weight of glass lenses.